biscarri1/convpoibin/README.md

 ## UNIX INSTALLTION
 First you will need to install the fftw package.
-As an example, this can be done by typing the following into the command line:
+As an example, this can be done by typing the below into the command line.
+Note that the **--enable-shared** flag must be included.
 ```
 wget http://fftw.org/fftw-3.3.5.tar.gz
 tar -xzf fftw-3.3.5.tar.gz